-Both you as a student and the staff have a responsibility to ensure that the relationship/ collaboration between you works well.
+Both you as a student and the staff have a responsibility to ensure that the relationship/collaboration between you works well.
 Both parties are also responsible for finding solutions if challenges arise.

 If you find a mentor or lecturer relationship very difficult, a third party can be involved in clarifying what to do next.
-You can report via the Speak Up system or contact StOr or the Student Ombuds Person.
+You can report via the Speak Up system or contact StOr or [Studentombudet](link to their contact information).